-Trump confirms he is being investigated over Comey firing
+Trump says he is being investigated over Comey firing

 Trump's tweet Friday reflected the first official confirmation that he is being investigated by the special counsel for the reasons he fired Comey last month.
 Trump conceded in an interview after the episode that he was thinking about the Russia controversy when he made that decision.

-It was not clear if Trump's comment was based on news reports or if the White House had been given official notice.

-Earlier this week, the investigation led by special counsel Robert Mueller appeared to move closer to Trump.
+Earlier this week, the investigation led by Mueller appeared to move closer to Trump.
 The Washington Post reported this week that Mueller is investigating whether Trump attempted to obstruct justice when he suggested Comey drop an FBI investigation into Michael Flynn, Trump's former national security adviser, as well as when he fired Comey.

 Investigators in Mueller's office are set to interview Director of National Intelligence Dan Coats and National Security Agency Director Adm.
 Mike Rogers, a source familiar with the matter has told CNN.
 Reports have alleged that Trump asked both men to publicly quash the credibility of the Russia investigation.